facebookarchive/facebook-instant-articles-sdk-extensions-in-php/README.md

 require_once('vendor/autoload.php');
 ```

+## Official Documentation

-You can find examples on how to use the different components of this SDK to integrate with your CMS in the [Quick Start Guide](https://developers.facebook.com/docs/instant-articles/other-formats/#quickstart) of the documentation.
+You can find examples on how to use the different components of this SDK to integrate with your CMS in the [Quick Start Guide](https://developers.facebook.com/docs/instant-articles/other-formats/#quickstart) of the [documentation](https://developers.facebook.com/docs/instant-articles/other-formats/).

 ## Contributing